hongkongkiwi/pimatic-hongkong-pollution/docs/Air_Quality_Readings.md

 # Air Quality Readings

 I have compiled a list of different acronyms and their meanings.
-All credit goes to (Austrian Government - Department of the Environment)[<https://www.environment.gov.au/protection/publications>] for the text.
+All credit goes to [Austrian Government - Department of the Environment](https://www.environment.gov.au/protection/publications) and [Hong Kong Environment Department](http://www.aqhi.gov.hk/en/what-is-aqhi/about-aqhi.html) for the text.

 - [Nitrogen Dioxide (NO2)](#nitrogen-dioxide-no2)
 - [Sulfur Dioxide (SO2)](#sulfur-dioxide-so2)